navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 Note: If for some reason troubleshooting of the wallet via GUI is required the qt based GUI can be remotely accessed by running an Xserver on either the remote Linx/Windows/MAC machine.

-# It should be nentioned that that the remote qt X session will get disconnected/stopped when the ssh server connection is closed.
+**It should be mentioned that that the remote qt X session will get disconnected/stopped when the ssh server connection is closed.**